 Recommend For: Those who want access to as many Arabic TV channels as they can possibly get.

 DISH TV is one of the most popular providers of satellite TV in the United States, and the company has several packages with Arabic TV channels, including Arabic Elite Pack, Arabic Music Pack, Arabic IQRAA Pack, Arabic Noursat Pack, and Arabic Aghapy TV Pack.
-You can read what’s included in different packages here.
+This is what’s included in each package.

 We recommend Arabic Elite Pack because it includes a wide variety of TV channels, covering dramas, music, news, political updates, religious programming, and more.
 Arabic Elite Pack costs $34.99 a month with a two-year commitment.
 DISH TV users can customize their Arabic TV package with extra channels, including Willow Cricket HD, NDTV 24*7, France 24, and others.